 The Kubernetes entity details pane shows information about the GKE entities associated with this service.
 The information displayed depends on the type of entity the service represents.
 The following screenshot shows some of the entities in a service based on a Kubernetes cluster:

 Each row in the table also has a more_vert More options button that brings up a menu of other ways to view information about this entity:

 - View the Google Kubernetes Engine dashboard.
 For more information on this dashboard, see GKE dashboards in the Google Kubernetes Engine documentation.

 - View the log entries written by this service in the Logs Explorer.
-For more information, see Viewing logs in the Cloud Logging documentation.
+For more information, see View logs by using the Logs Explorer.